cernbox/cboxswanapid/README.md

 OPTIONS request verifies the following headers:
  * Origin - check if it comes from https://swanXXX.example.org
- * Access-Control-Request-Method - check if the method asked is valid
+ * Access-Control-Request-Method - check if the method asked is valid (case insensitive)
- * Access-Control-Request-Headers - check if it only contains 'Authorization', as it is the only header used in this API
+ * Access-Control-Request-Headers - check if it only contains 'Authorization', as it is the only header used in this API (case insensitive)

 Anything wrong with these request headers results in 400 Bad Request response.